cosmos/cosmos/PURPOSE.md

 cryptocurrencies,  and have been creating innovations of our own that will unleash a new era of speed, security, scalability, and usability.

-Gnuclear is a culmination of these lessons and innovations, designed to be extended to incorporate even future innovations, to create a cryptocurrency platform suitable for generations to come.
+Atom is a culmination of these lessons and innovations, designed to be extended to incorporate even future innovations, to create a cryptocurrency platform suitable for generations to come.

 ## What

-Gnuclear is the first proof-of-stake multi-token cryptocurrency based on proven research in "classical" Byzantine (BFT) consensus algorithms, led by the same team that created the Tendermint BFT consensus engine.
+Atom is the first proof-of-stake multi-token cryptocurrency based on proven research in "classical" Byzantine (BFT) consensus algorithms, led by the same team that created the Tendermint BFT consensus engine.

 ### Zones

-Gnuclear is not just a single blockchain, but a federation of many blockchains.
+Atom is not just a single blockchain, but a federation of many blockchains.
-The Gnuclear Hub is a global top-level blockchain designed to be expandable by securely plugging in any number of secondary blockchains, called "zones".
+The Atom Hub is a global top-level blockchain designed to be expandable by securely plugging in any number of secondary blockchains, called "zones".
 For example, many Bitcoind, Geth (Ethereum), ZCash, or any future blockchain systems can be plugged in.
-These zones allow Gnuclear to scale infinitely to meet global transaction demand.
+These zones allow Atom to scale infinitely to meet global transaction demand.

 Coins can be transferred from one zone to another, securely and quickly, without the need for a liquid exchange between zones.
-All inter-zone coin transfers go through the Gnuclear Hub, which keeps track of the total amount of coins held by each zone.
+All inter-zone coin transfers go through the Atom Hub, which keeps track of the total amount of coins held by each zone.
 A new blockchain-to-blockchain communiation protocol called IBC (a kind of virtual UDP or TCP for blockchains) is used to securely coordinate coin transfers between the hub and zones.
 Like UDP or TCP, IBC is a novel